-Channel One News offers real-world opportunities for the teaching of concepts and the development of a working content vocabulary for English language learners.
-These strategies will help improve students’ English proficiency in the areas of listening, speaking, reading and writing.
-By combining these teaching strategies with the existing Channel One News curriculum, this two-tiered approach maximizes the instructional value of Channel One News content for students learning English.
+Channel One News offers real-world opportunities for the development of a working content vocabulary for English language learners.
+This user guide for teachers of English learners will help improve students’ English proficiency in the areas of listening, speaking, reading and writing.
+Combine these teaching strategies with the existing Channel One News curriculum to maximize the instructional value of Channel One News content for students learning English.

 Use these rubrics to assess students in writing, conversation and presentation across grades 3–12.

 An anticipation guide is a comprehension strategy used before viewing to activate students’ prior knowledge and build curiosity about a new topic.
 Then it checks for understanding after viewing.
 See our anticipation guide model (PDF) for sample statements.
 Learn more about how to use anticipation guides with your students.

 This Media Literacy Venn diagram allows students to compare and contrast headlines from different sources about the same event to help students understand how word choice and syntax can change messages and meaning.